GravityKit/GravityView/readme.txt

 == Changelog ==

-= develop =
+= Version 2.10 on March 9, 2021 =

-* Ready for Gravity Forms 2.5!
-* New: Brand-new lightbox script, now using [Fancybox](http://fancyapps.com/fancybox/3/).
-It's fast, it's beautiful, and mobile-optimized.
-	- Fixes issue with Gravity Forms images not loading in lightboxes due to secure URLs
-* Edit View refresh
+* A beautiful visual refresh for the View editor!
 	- Brand new field picker for more easily creating your View
 	- Visually see when Single Entry and Edit Entry layouts haven't been configured
 	- See at a glance which fields link to Single Entry and Edit Entry